GRAVITATION

 The two theories, however, give significantly different results.

-We develop here, for the photon trajectories in spherical symmetry, a method for analytically calculating the trajectory, parameters and theoretical deflection of the photon within the framework of classical mechanics, and a method for calculating the trajectory parameters and numerically integrating the trajectory and deflection of the photon within the framework of general relativity.
+We develop here, for the photon trajectories in spherical symmetry, a method for analytically calculating the trajectory, parameters and theoretical deflection of the photon within the framework of classical mechanics, and a method for calculating the trajectory parameters and numerically integrating the trajectory and deflection of the photon within the framework of general relativity and Schwarzschild’s metric.

 The differences are highlighted by comparing the two cases, using as numerical examples the sun as a massive object and a black hole with the mass of the sun.